Home Page > Supplementary Information > Train Protection & Warning System

 The 'set speed' of the OSS is the speed below which a train must pass to avoid a TPWS intervention.
 This is determined by the distance between the 'arming' and 'trigger' loops.
 For example, if the loops are placed 20 metres apart (measured from leading edge to leading edge), the set speed equals 46 m.p.h. for a passenger train, or 36.5 m.p.h. for a freight train.
 Greater separation results in a higher set speed.
 The further away the OSS trigger loop is from the signal, the higher the set speed has to be.
 On detecting an OSS arming loop, a 'trigger delay timer' on board the train starts running for a set duration (974 ms for passenger trains and 1218 ms for freight trains).
 The timer has different settings for freight trains and passenger trains to take account of their different braking characteristics.
 The timer should have completed its cycle before the trigger loop is detected, otherwise the train is deemed to running at excessive speed and a TPWS brake demand will occur.

 The two loops of a TSS abut so that their magnetic fields overlap.
 A brake demand occurs when a train, regardless of its speed, detects a TSS arming loop followed by the corresponding trigger loop frequency (while the arming loop frequency is still being detected).
 The trigger delay timer does not function at a TSS.
-The driver has a facility to override a TSS (because he or she may be instructed by the signalman to pass a signal at 'danger') but an OSS cannot be overridden.
-A "Train Stop Override" button is located inside the driving cab together with TPWS indications marked "Brake Demand" and "Temporary Isolation/Fault".
+The driver has a facility to override a TSS (because he or she may be instructed by the signalman to pass a signal at 'danger'), but an OSS cannot be overridden.
+A "Train Stop Override" button is located on a panel inside the driving cab, together with TPWS indications marked "Brake Demand" and "Temporary Isolation/Fault".

 TPWS equipment only intervenes if the energised loops are encountered in the correct order (arming loop followed by trigger loop); therefore, the loops need not be suppressed for a move over them in the opposite direction.
 Two sets of frequencies exist to cater for the interleaving or nesting of loops on lines signalled in both directions.
 If just one frequency set was used, unwarranted interventions would result from an arming loop being wrongly paired with a nearby trigger loop that applied in the other direction.
 The frequencies are allocated as follows: